cemsonmez/restamaze/README.md

-Restamaze is an restaurant menu application
+Restamaze is a restaurant menu application